dougbebber/Decentralized-Consensus-Facility/README.md

 # Decentralized-Consensus-Facility
-Project providing for a decentralized consensus facility
+This project provides an open source decentralized consensus facility.

+Here you will find the code and documentation for the decentralized consensus facility and the intial prototype (proof-of-concept) of the Decentralized Lending of Cryptocurrency use-case.